 Students will develop tools to design lessons, to integrate high-leverage practices in the language classroom, and to evaluate how a language curriculum aligns with both national standards and models of natural human communication.
 This praxis-oriented course will give students many opportunities to practice strategies of language teaching in small group and mock-teaching exercises.

 This course analyzes artistically significant films from different cultures that address a given theme, such as the tension between obedience and autonomy or love and loss, and course material varies according to topic.
 Students explore how the films’ cinematic qualities convey thematic content.
 The discussion format asks students to reflect on their own values, behavior and ability to make thoughtful life choices.
 Readings on the theme complement consideration of the historical and geographical settings of the films.
 The course emphasizes the development of interpretation through varied writing assignments to conclude with a short research paper.
 Coursework includes collaborative preparation for class discussion, weekly posts, journal entries, an essay, a mid-term and final exam.
 Attendance at screenings outside of class is required.
 Films are subtitled.
-This course can count toward the film major, international studies and the fine arts diversification requirement (when paired with another film course), as well as for the Comparative World Literature Concentration.
+This course can count toward the film major, international studies and the fine arts diversification requirement (when paired with another film course).
 No prerequisite.
 Offered every year.

 With this course students gain an overview of the discipline of Modern Languages and Literatures.
 Discussion focuses on readings by scholars which survey developments in various sub-fields of the discipline, such as language learning, cultural studies, feminisms, race and ethnicity and translation studies.
 In addition, the course supports the majors’ successful completion of their senior research project.
 Students articulate their individual research process, complete a literature review, write summaries and practice writing a prospectus with an annotated bibliography.
 Supplementary individual research and writing guidance is available throughout the semester.
 Several writing workshops develop collaborative engagement and focus on the writing process.
 The course is a seminar, taught by the faculty coordinator with presentations by other MLL faculty as well.
 The course counts toward the major and is offered on a credit/no credit basis.